-It also provides training in the DME® process, complying with the internationally accepted protocols for Organic Certification and Fair Trade.
-To meet these requirements, the CTC established an on-site DME® processing unit, developed and trained extension workers so that an Internal Control System is maintained.
+It also provides training in Direct Micro Expelling (DME®), complying with the internationally accepted protocols for Organic Certification and Fair Trade.
+DME units are businesses which produce VCO, run by village-based communities, families and coconut farmers throughout the Solomon Islands.
+To meet these requirements, the CTC established an on-site DME® unit, developed and trained extension support workers so that an Internal Control System is maintained.

 These programs have not only resulted in better run businesses but the increase in incomes has also led to improved housing, education and health outcomes.

 The CTC also researches appropriate technologies of all sorts and produces VCO as a significant income stream.
 Its main financial support comes from the Niulife Foundation.

 “Alongside the Producers’ Association and Kokonut Pacific the CTC Foundation is an important part of the jigsaw in helping us (KPSI) to achieve the potential of the coconut industry,” said Eric Notere, Financial Controller of Kokonut Pacific Solomon Islands (2016).

 Dr Mike Foale, who conducted coconut research in the Russell Islands from 1959 to 1968, said, “This is a welcome opportunity to re-visit my passion for coconut products which started with the collaboration of Levers and the Solomon Islands Government in the 1960.
 I’m looking forward to contributing further to the country which I and my family love dearly”.